-- agricultural areas, which comprise the majority of the pre-developed Project Location, will be restored by redistributing topsoil to provide substantially similar ground cover as was present within the areas prior to site disturbance to accommodate the return of active agricultural operation of the site. - access roads and other areas which may have become compacted during operation or decommissioning will be decompacted to pre-existing conditions. - restoration of any drainage tile that was impacted by the Project and existing within the Project Location at the initiation of Project construction to the same condition or better condition than it was prior to Project construction.
+- agricultural areas, which comprise the pre-developed Project Location, will be restored by redistributing topsoil to provide substantially similar ground cover as was present within the areas prior to site disturbance to accommodate the return of active agricultural operation of the site. - natural areas will be revegetated using native plant material and seeds appropriate for the Project Location or allowed to revegetate naturally.
+In the event the land is intended to return to agricultural production, the re-seeding of the land will be in the purview of the landowner. - access roads and other areas which may have become compacted during operation or decommissioning will be decompacted to pre-existing conditions. - restoration of any drainage tile that was impacted by the Project and existing within the Project Location at the initiation of Project construction to the same condition or better condition than it was prior to Project construction.

 Where Project infrastructure has been removed, disturbed areas will be seeded by the Proponent with quick growing native species to prevent topsoil erosion, unless seeding is immediately applied by the landowner.
-The seed mixture will be determined at that time in consultation with the Township of South Stormont, United Counties of Stormont, Dundas and Glengarry and/or Raisin Region Conservation Authority (RRCA), as applicable.
+The seed mixture will be determined at that time in consultation with the Township of Alfred and Plantagenet, United Counties of Prescott and Russell and/or the South Nation Conservation Authority (SNCA), as applicable.
 Erosion and sediment control measures will be installed at ditches and will be left in place until ground cover is fully established.